rsamec/rsamec.github.com/_posts/core-samples/2014-09-02-UI-agnostic-validation.md

 <div class="alert alert-danger" role="alert">Computers are for humans.
 Each application needs some UI.</div>

-## How to bind validations and error messages to UI
+## How to bind validations and error messages to UI (AngularJs framework)

 <div class="alert alert-info" role="alert">Separation of concern.
 Distinguish between UI and non-UI factors.</div>